 Immediately After Your Procedure

-For the first day of your recovery, it is important that you forgo any solid, spicy, or hot foods that could disturb your extraction site.
-This is particularly important for foods that could get stuck in your surgical site like popcorn or seeds.
+For the first day of your recovery, you must forgo any solid, spicy, or hot foods that could disturb your extraction site.
+This is particularly important for foods that could get stuck in your surgical site, like popcorn or seeds.
 That said, it is important that this temporary change in diet does not impact your nutrition intake, as being healthy is vital to your healing process.
 Try to eat soft, healthy foods like yogurt, mashed potatoes, soup, and smoothies.
 You can resume your normal diet once you feel comfortable.

 In the first 24 hours, you may want to skip brushing to allow your extraction site to heal.
 Instead, you can try gently rinsing with a warm saline mixture (add a teaspoon of salt to a cup of warm water) to keep the site clean.
 The day after your surgery, however, it is important that you keep your mouth very clean with regular brushing and flossing.
 This will help you to avoid infection.